Rochelle Goldberg: Exhibitions (selected)

 Solo exhibitions of Goldberg's work have been staged at Miguel Abreu Gallery (New York, 2020 and 2017); The Power Station (Dallas, 2019); Casa Masaccio (San Giovanni Valderno, Italy, 2018); GAMeC (Bergamo, Italy, 2017); and SculptureCenter (New York, 2016).
 In 2018, she also mounted "Pétroleuse" with curator Milan Ther at Éclair, Berlin.

-Goldberg has also participated in group exhibitions, including "Mirror Cells" (2016), curated by Christopher Lew and Jane Panetta at the Whitney Museum of American; and the Okayama Art Summit (2016), a biennial exhibition organized by Liam Gillick in Okayama, Japan.
+Goldberg has also participated in group exhibitions, including "Mirror Cells" (2016), curated by Christopher Lew and Jane Panetta at the Whitney Museum of American Art; and the Okayama Art Summit (2016), a biennial exhibition organized by Liam Gillick in Okayama, Japan.
 Cannibal Actif, her first monograph designed with Geoff Kaplan, was co-published by Totem and Sequence Press in 2017.